-If you suffer acne, or treat acne, then 2012 was an important year.
-That was when this ground-breaking paper came out of Germany: Diet in Acne: Further Evidence for the Role of Nutrient Signalling in Acne Pathogenesis.
+If you suffer from acne or treat acne, then 2012 was an important year.
+That’s when this ground-breaking paper came out of Germany: Diet in Acne: Further Evidence for the Role of Nutrient Signalling in Acne Pathogenesis.

 One sentence from the abstract says it all: